Elleppi/OTSN/README.md

 	8. computes an amount of new predictions based on the number of *tot_predictions*.

 ## movements_predictor_test.py
-Similar to **movements_predictor.py**, but the step **3.vii** it returns the result of the automated algorithm against the *test_set* without computing new predictions in order to see the actual results of the automated algorithm.
+Similar to **movements_predictor.py**, but step **3.vii** returns the result of the automated algorithm against the *test_set* without computing new predictions in order to see the actual results of the automated algorithm.

 ## mobile_object.py
 1. Define a MO;
 2. Generates simulation for each coordinate;
-3. Either compute new predictions (test=True) or return the result of the automated algorithm.
+3. Either compute new predictions (test=True) or return the result of the automated algorithm (test=False).